Sifo77/My-PI-hole-Blocklist/README.md

-# My-PI-hole-Blocklist
+# My PI-hole blocklist

-My block custom pi-hole blocklists to block unwanted traffic to a network.
+My custom Pi-hole blocklists to block unwanted traffic to a network.